 By default, the all new Android lollipop has support for different mobile devices with different screen sizes.
 These also include smart devices like smart watches, TVs, Car Screens etc. It is designed for flexibility and can be customized to suit your needs.

 The all new Android Lollipop uses a material design interface across devices.
-This basically means that the design elements can dynamically shrink and expand as per the size of the screen and there is more white space between the element that gives it a 3 D appearance.
+This basically means that the design elements can dynamically shrink and expand as per the size of the screen and there is more white space between the element that gives it a 3 D appearance of progressive web apps.
 This makes the transitions between tasks more fluid.
 The entire design is overall more intuitive.

 The camera settings can be fine tuned and features for burst mode etc are supported.
 Raw resolution frames can be captured around 30 fps.
 Shooting in raw formats like YUV and Bayer RAW can be done.
 Support for UHD 4K video playback and tunneled video for high quality video playback on Android TV with improved streaming capabilities.